Neuroscience Research Associates Program

 Our trainees are invited to participate in our weekly Group Meeting, Joint Neuroscience Colloquia series, and Seminars by Postdocs in Neuroscience: Extramural Series (SPiNES).
 These events provide a chance for research associates to engage with the neuroscience community.
 Through our speaker series you are exposed to different areas of neuroscience across trainee levels (grad students, post docs, and even external principal investigators) and have the opportunity to ask questions.

-As a member of the NYU Langone organization, you will be eligible for benefits.
-Research associate salaries range from $42,500 to $45,000 per year.
+The Research Associate position is a salaried, full-time position eligible for benefits under NYULH or NYU (depending on the lab).
+Research associate salaries start at $47,033 per year.
 We encourage all interested students and recent graduates to apply, and we accept international applicants on a case-by-case basis.

 How to Apply